 Instructions for Windows Vista and 7

-- Configure the boot order in the BIOS such that the first boot device is your CD/DVD drive.
+- Configure the boot order in the BIOS, so the first boot device is your CD/DVD drive.

 - Insert the Windows 7/Vista Setup DVD and restart the computer.